conveyal/r5/README.md

 - devops: Changes to code that only affect deployment, logging, etc. No changes to user code.
 - chore: Any other changes causing no changes to user code.

 The body of the commit message (if any) should begin after one blank line.
-If the commit meets the definition of a major version change according to semantic versioning (e.g. a change in API visible to an external module), the commit message body should begin with `BREAKING CHANGE: <description>`.

-Presence of a `fix` commit in a release should increment the number in the third (PATCH) position.
-Presence of a `feat` commit in a release should increment the number in the second (MINOR) position.
-Presence of a `BREAKING CHANGE` commit in a release should increment the number in the first (MAJOR) position.

-This is based on https://www.conventionalcommits.org.
+From 2018 to 2020, we used major/minor/patch release numbering as suggested by https://www.conventionalcommits.org.
+Starting in 2021, we switched to major/minor release numbering, incrementing the minor version with regular feature releases and the major version only when there are substantial changes to the cluster computing components of our system.
+Because there is no public API at this time, the conventional definition of breaking changes under semantic versioning does not apply.